Asking for a Friend

 Jessica Weisberg

 Americans, for all our talk of pulling ourselves up by our bootstraps, obsessively seek advice on matters large and small.
 Perhaps precisely because we believe in bettering ourselves and our circumstances in life, we ask for guidance constantly.
-And this has been true since our nation's earliest days: From the colonial era on, there have always been people eager to step up and offer advice, some of it lousy, some of it thoughtful, but all of it read and debated by generations of Americans.
+And this has been true since our nation's earliest days: from the colonial era on, there have always been people eager to step up and offer advice, some of it lousy, some of it thoughtful, but all of it read and debated by generations of Americans.

-Jessica Weisberg takes listeners on a tour of the advice-givers who have made their names, and sometimes their fortunes, by telling Americans what to do.
+Jessica Weisberg takes readers on a tour of the advice-givers who have made their names, and sometimes their fortunes, by telling Americans what to do.
 You probably don't want to follow all the advice they proffered.
 Eating graham crackers will not make you a better person, and wearing blue to work won't guarantee a promotion.
 But for all that has changed in American life, it's a comfort to know that our hang-ups, fears, and hopes have not.
-We've always loved seeking advice - so long as it's anonymous, and as long as it's clear that we're not asking for ourselves; we're just asking for a friend.
+We've always loved seeking advice -- so long as it's anonymous, and as long as it's clear that we're not asking for ourselves; we're just asking for a friend.

 "Rich with insight and surprising facts, Jessica Weisberg's ingenious appraisal of America's guidance-givers doubles as a wholly unexpected history of our national psyche.
-At long last, the lowly advice column gets its due!"
-(Kate Bolick, author of Spinster: Making a Life of One's Own)
+At long last, the lowly advice column gets its due!"—Kate Bolick, author of Spinster: Making a Life of One's Own

 "Jessica Weisberg's hilarious, enlightening odyssey through the history of advice columns chronicles the evolution of our anxieties over how to act.
 However weird or offensive some of our questions have been, it's heartening to know that at least we've always been trying.
-A surprising and delightful read."
-(Mac McClelland, author of Irritable Hearts: A PTSD Love Story)
+A surprising and delightful read."—Mac McClelland, author of Irritable Hearts: A PTSD Love Story

 advice junkie here